zhangjinshui-nerveee/personal_website/_pages/about.md

 ---
 permalink: /
-title: "Hello"
+title: "Hi!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I’m glad you’re here.
+So glad you’re here.

+I'm Jinshui (Jimmy), a PhD student at Duke University in the Electrical and Computer Engineering department in [Brain Stimulation Engineering Lab](https://sites.google.com/view/bsel/home).
+Originally from Shandong, China, I now live in Chapel Hill / Carrboro, NC.

-My name is Jinshui (Jimmy) Zhang.
-I am a researcher, engineer, and problem-solver passionate about pushing the boundaries of technologies.
-My work spans power electronics, signal processing, and neuroscience, driven by the goal to make electronics smart, efficient, and impactful.
+I am a craftsman dedicated to making electronics smart, powerful, efficient, and impactful.
+My work spans power electronics, signal processing, and neuroscience.

-Here, you’ll find insights into my projects, thoughts on cutting-edge tech, and maybe a few unexpected ideas along the way.
-Feel free to explore, reach out, and connect.
-Innovation is always better with good conversations.
+Here on this website, you’ll find insights into my projects, thoughts on cutting-edge tech, and maybe a few unexpected ideas along the way.
+Please be my guest and feel free to explore, reach out, and connect.

-Let’s build something exciting.

-> The best way to find me is through my email jinshui.zhang@duke.edu
+> The best way to reach me is via email: jinshui.zhang@duke.edu